How to document used schema version in dataset metadata?

 We can lift this into the discussions in MIWP-8

-#4 Updated by Marc Leobet almost 5 years ago
+#4 Updated by Marc Leobet about 5 years ago

 in France we will probably use the "Conformity" fields.
 We have yet define that this would have to be used for national specifications and/or templates :"The reference to different specifications such as the national ones can complement.
 Concretely, this means creating a dataset from the template data set provided, for example, by a national standardisation organisation, or comparing a particular data series to this template."